-But SEO is not only about creating content.
-If that were the case, every business could rank for their ideal search terms and reap the benefits of organic traffic, increased sales and improved online visibility.
+But SEO isn’t only about creating content.
+If that were true, every business would rank for their ideal search terms, increase traffic, and boost online visibility.

 We help your brand stand out from the crowd through a combination of technical expertise, content strategy and visual media assets that are guaranteed to improve your online visibility.

 Search Engine Optimization (SEO) has existed for as long as search engines have existed.
-At the most basic level, SEO is the art and science of making a website rank higher on search engine results pages (SERPs) in an effort to drive more “free” traffic to a website.
+At the most basic level, SEO is the art and science of making a website rank higher on search engine results pages (SERPs) to drive more “free” traffic to a website.

-For example, an eCommerce store that sells pet supplies might want to rank for keywords like “healthy dog food” or “cat scratching post for small spaces.”
+For example, an eCommerce store selling pet supplies might want to rank for keywords like “healthy dog food” or “cat scratching post for small spaces.”

 Search engines like Google have historically had an adversarial relationship with search engine optimization agencies.
-Early SEO agencies tried “gaming” the Google algorithm, leading Google to refine its algorithm to become better and better at filtering out attempts to artificially boost ranking and relevance.
+Early SEO agencies tried “gaming” Google’s algorithm.
+Resultingly, Google developed sophisticated ways of identifying and filtering out attempts to artificially boost rank and relevance.

-It certainly has costs early on, but as the site’s authority and relevance gains steam, it becomes easier and easier to maintain, eventually providing exponential returns for the same amount of investment — up to twenty times or more the traffic achievable by paid search engine marketing or “pay-per-click” (PPC) for the same cost.
+SEO costs more initially, but as the site’s authority and relevance gains steam, it becomes easier and easier to maintain, eventually providing exponential returns for the same amount of investment — up to twenty times or more the traffic than paid search engine marketing or “pay-per-click” (PPC) for the same investment.

 Consider — less than 20% of searchers click on paid search results in the US.
-The majority of searchers know that PPC is “buying” your click — buying space at the top of a SERP.
+Most searchers know PPC is “buying” your click — buying space at the top of a SERP.
 This behavior shows that search engine users trust SEO algorithms more than paid content to provide the solutions they need.

 Think of SEO as a giant ship.
 It takes a lot of fuel to get it moving, but once it has momentum, it’s nearly impossible to stop.
 With the help of a good search engine optimization agency, a website can dominate its niche and make it hard for competitors to catch up.